-The New Partnership for Africa's Development (NEPAD) identified tourism as an important sector to address the development challenges facing Africa.
-The NEPAD Tourism Action Plan has been developed, providing a more detailed framework for action at national and subregional levels.
+The New Partnership for Africa's Development (Nepad) identified tourism as an important sector for addressing the development challenges facing Africa.
+The Nepad Tourism Action Plan has been developed, providing a more detailed framework for action at national and subregional levels.
 The action plan proposes concrete interventions in the following focus areas:

-- the creation of an enabling policy and regulatory environment - institution-building aimed at promoting tourism - tourism marketing - research and development - investment in tourism infrastructure and products - human resource development (HRD) and quality assurance
+- creating an enabling policy and regulatory environment - institution-building aimed at promoting tourism - tourism marketing - · research and development - investment in tourism infrastructure and products human resource development (HRD) and quality assurance

-Some of the tourism initiatives South Africa is actively participating in, include the:
+Some of the tourism initiatives South Africa is actively participating in, include: